FACINGS/eospyo/README.md

 # Known bugs
-### Keys not working
-- Some keys are reported to not work.
-However this error was not replicated and the cause remains unknown.
-If you can share a key pair that is not working it would be very helpful.
 ### multi-byte utf-8 characters can not be serialized
 - Serialization of multi-byte utf-8 characters is somewhat unpredictable in the current implementation, therfore any String input containing multi-utf8 byte characters will be blocked for the time being.